fearlessgeekmedia/Awesome-Ghostty/README.md

-**I am no longer maintaining this, as I am no longer active in the Ghostty community.
-If you are interested in maintaining this list, feel free to fork it.**
+**I am no longer maintaining this.
+It has been forked, and you can get an up to date version [here](https://github.com/wyattgill9/Awesome-Ghostty).

 # Awesome Ghostty